Romanian funeral traditions: lessons from my grandfather’s funeral

 The result of all of this is going to sound very familiar to any of you who have ever had a good cry.
 I mean one of those heart-wrenching, half-hour, sobbing, devastating cries.
 What happens after you are swept away by an earth-shattering cry is no less than a miracle of chemistry: you feel better.
 The song of the mourners has the same effect.

 If you are ever curious to see what I’m talking about, there are plenty of real videos online of real live mourning situations.
 You only need to search for the word “bocitoare.”
 It’s quite beautiful and haunting, but I warn you, it might not be for you.
+This piece by Neacsu Nicolae is one of my favorites.

 The truth is that these experiences that I grew up with shaped a lot of who I am and how I see death.
 They formed everyone from my culture.
 They are the reason why I can listen to the cries of the mourners and feel better afterward (or listen to Nick Cave, for that matter).